CodeMedic42/constructure/README.md

 ### Object

-This will validate that your value is a object.
+This will verify that your value is a object.
+This however will not verify the contents of the object.
+If you need to verify the contents then [ObjectOf](#ObjectOf) should be used.

 ```js
 const structure = Structure.object();